agilecrm/widget-api-html/README.md

 **Response:**  nil

    This function can be used to update multiple properties with single function call.

-      Syntax:
-              agile_crm_update_contact_properties(propertiesArray);
-                where,
-                  propertiesArray = Array of json object, where each object represents one property.

       Eg.     var pref = [
                             {"name": "first_name", "value":"foo"},